Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Experiments

 We now present results policy evaluation for for the above scenario and policies, using both our method and the above benchmarks.
 Specifically, for each $n \in \{200,500,1000,2000,5000,10000\}$, $\pi_e \in \{\pieasy, \pihard, \pioptim\}$, and $\epsilon \in \{0, 0.2\}$ we repeated the following process $100$ times: (1) we sampled $n$ trajectories with horizon length $H=3$, behavior policy $\pinoisyobs$ and noise level $\epsnoise=\epsilon$; and (2) estimated $v_1(\pi_e)$ using these $n$ trajectories for each method.

-First, in \cref{fig:mdp-results} we display results in the unconfounded case, where $\epsnoise=0$ (\ie, MDP setting).
-We can observe that in this case, both our method and the \textsc{MDP} baseline appear to be consistent, with accurate estimates of the policy value as $n \to \infty$, as would be expected.
-In this setting, the \textsc{MDP} method is generally more accurate than ours with lower-variance estimates, which makes sense since ours is designed for much more general conditions.

-Next, in \cref{fig:pomdp-results} we display results for the confounded case where $\epsnoise=0.2$ (\ie, POMDP setting).
-Here, we see that our method remains consistent, while the \textsc{MDP} method, which is only designed to work in MDP settings, does not.
-The only exception is for estimating the value of $\pieasy$, however this is only because \textsc{MDP} just happens to have very small bias for estimating this policy, which is serendipitous and not something that can be guaranteed in general.
-In general, our method has much higher variance in this more challenging setting compared with the previous one, especially for smaller values of $n$.
-That said, when $n$ is large the method works very accurately.
+In \cref{fig:pomdp-results} we display results for the confounded case where $\epsnoise=0.2$ (\ie, POMDP setting).
+Here, we see that our method is consistent, while the \textsc{MDP} method, which is only designed to work in MDP settings, is not.
+The only exception is for estimating the value of $\pieasy$, however this is only because \textsc{MDP} just happens to have very small bias for estimating this policy.
+While our method is consistent, it does have more variance than the \textsc{MDP} benchmark as it tackles a much more complex estimation problem.
+As expected, the unadjusted \textsc{MeanR} benchmark is inconsistent as it only estimates the value of the logging policy.
+Finally, despite our identification theory in \cref{sec:ident-ind}, the \textsc{TIS} method in general performs very poorly.
+This is unsurprising, since as discussed in \cref{sec:ident-ind} the identification result (as an expectation over $\pind$) may not lend itself to good estimation by plugging in empirical estimates into the identification formula.
+For comparison, in \cref{apx:experiment-details}, we present additional results for the \emph{un}confounded case, $\epsnoise=0$ (\ie, MDP setting), where we see that the \textsc{MDP} baseline becomes consistent due to the absence of confounding and that our method remains consistent and has less variance than in the POMDP setting shown here but still more than the \textsc{MDP} baseline, which is expected as it still solves a more complex estimation problem in order to adapt to both the MDP and POMDP settings.